kristianmandrup/roles_mongo_mapper/README.markdown

 ## Rails generator

-_Note_: Needs some work!

-The library comes with a Rails 3 generator that lets you populate a user model with a given role strategy
+The library comes with a Rails 3 generator that lets you populate a user model with a role strategy of your choice.

-Example:
+The following role strategies are included by default.
+Add your own by adding extra files inside the strategy folder, one file for each role strategy is recommended.

+* admin_flag
+* many_roles
+* one_role
+* roles_mask
+* role_string
+* role_strings

+*Roles generator*

+Apply :admin_flag Role strategy to User model using default roles :admin and :guest (default)

-<code>$ rails g mongo_mapper:roles user admin_flag</code>
+<code>$ rails g mongo_mapper:roles User --strategy admin_flag</code>

+Apply :admin_flag Role strategy to User model using default roles and extra role :author

+<code>$ rails g mongo_mapper:roles_migration User --strategy admin_flag --roles author</code>

+Apply :one_role Role strategy to User model without default roles, only with roles :user, :special and :editor

+<code>$ rails g mongo_mapper:roles_migration User --strategy one_role --roles user special editor --no-default-roles</code>

 ## Note on Patches/Pull Requests